Daniel Lavery

 Biography

-Dr Daniel Lavery graduated Arts/Law from the University of Queensland and began his legal career with the Department of Justice.
-He then investigated deaths for the Royal Commission into Aboriginal Deaths in Custody in both Queensland and the Northern Territory before pursuing postgraduate studies on indigenous legal issues in Canada.
+Daniel graduated Arts/Law from the University of Queensland and began his legal career with the Department of Justice.
+He then investigated deaths for the Royal Commission into Aboriginal Deaths in Custody in both Queensland and the Northern Territory before pursuing postgraduate studies on indigenous legal issues at the University of Ottawa in Canada.

-He returned to work throughout northern Australia on native title/infrastructure issues as a lawyer and negotiator while completing a PhD on indigenous sovereignties re-emerging in the Australian landscape in the native title era.
+He returned to work throughout northern Australia on native title/infrastructure issues as a lawyer and negotiator while completing a PhD on indigenous sovereignties re-emerging in the Australian jural landscape in the native title era.
+He argued that the recognition of native title in each of the 500+ positive determinations of native title in the post-Native Title Act era is an affirmation and re-emergence of the allodial sovereignties that existed prior to British colonisation.

 Dr Lavery is a leading authority on the legal position of Australia's Indigenous peoples in the pre-Constitutional colonial framework.
 He has published widely including, most recently: